vrfoundations/vrtopics/README.md

 Welcome to _VR Topics_ , a friendly, wiki-style repository that introduces foundational virtual reality topics.

-You probably want to read the [Contents]
+You probably want to read the [Contents page](./Contents.md)

 # Key Resources

-Steve Levalles detailed and comprehensive VR notes are at [http://vr.cs.illinois.edu]
+Steve LaValle's detailed and comprehensive VR notes are at http://vr.cs.illinois.edu

 # Legal and License information